scylladb/diskplorer/README.md

 Obtain the maximum write bandwith and maximum read IOPS from the device data sheet.

-Generate a fio test file (substitute N1, N2, and /dev/name with your device parameters):
+Run diskplorer (substitute N1, N2, and /dev/name with your device parameters):

-    ./read-vs-write-latency.py --max-read-iops N1 --max-write-iops N2 /dev/name > test.fio
+    sudo ./read-vs-write-latency.py --max-read-iops N1 --max-write-iops N2 /dev/name --result-file your-results.json

-It is recommended to save the fio test file for later reference.
+It is recommended to save the fio test file for later reference (`--fio-job-directory')

-Run the fio test with:

-    fio --output-format json+ --output test.json test.fio
+`sudo` is required due to direct disk access.

 This will run for several hours.
 Some smoke may be emitted from the disk.